Rikemannen/obsidian-sync/Journal/October 16 2025.md

  Holy getting to drive a car (slowly) is a fucking gamechanger.
 But damn if i fail that driving test, thatll be it.
 I will not be happy.
 314.15926535897% certain that ill just give up.
 5k just for nothing...
 5k for a plastic card telling people that i can drive...
 Oh right, a moped, not a car?
 This logic is out the window.

 Well we are here now and i didnt bring my laptop to socialize or smth idk what i thought, and my mom asked me if i took it with me so she could work, and now i really regret it.
 God i hate this, however we are eating tacos so :D

+Im not feeling well.
+We played some hide and seek, and then just scrolled on phones, ate some cake and scrolled more, it was chocolate cake.
+Lastly we watched the presents being opened.
+She got some jewellery and something else i didnt see, oh no it was a gift card, Yeah thats that it was!

+Anyways she also told us she got 120k from stuff like stocks and stuff.
+And it just made me sad fsr, i guess im just thinking i wont get it as good.
+Im just not ok rn.
+I wanna go to school again.
+Working with people i dont really care about sucks, school might be annoying at times, but its better.
+I also really want someone to go trick or treating with on halloween, but will i get that?
+Im worried.